The pain is building and so is your anxiety... you need migraine relief NOW. What do you reach for?

 Again, the migraine diary is vital.
 Every migraine episode could be different, and every migraine sufferer is different.
 What works for one person during one episode may not work for the next, and may not work for another person at all.
 The better you know yourself and understand which methods are the most effective, the less you will suffer.

 If you are too weak or blurry to do relaxation exercises, just lie down.
 Make the room as dark and quiet as possible.
 If you can tolerate noise, listen to a soothing meditation CD to help you drift off to sleep.
 Sleep helps.

 5. Use ice.

-Although fevers are not generally associated with migraine headaches, a cool cloth or ice pack on the back of the neck can relieve a lot of pain.
+Although fevers are not generally associated with migraine headaches, you may experience hot pain spots or cold hands and feet.
+A cool cloth or ice pack on the back of the neck can relieve a lot of pain, very quickly.
 A cool, damp cloth over your eyes can also relieve the pain around the eyes and block out bright light.

 Unlike regular headaches, during a migraine headache the blood vessels swell, which makes them release more of the chemicals causing the pain.
 The ice will help these vessels get back to normal, and thereby reduce the pain.
 Heat may make them worse.

 Try to empty out all of the mental chatter going on inside your head.
 Negative thoughts can make the pain worse and raise your anxiety levels.
 At first this may be quite a challenge, but if you practice meditation, it will become easier to quiet the mind before an attack.